advmlphish/raze_to_the_ground_aisec23/README.md

 6. Install the required Python packages:
 `python -m pip install -r requirements.txt`.

-7. Download the _DeltaPhish_ dataset using this link: [https://drive.google.com/drive/folders/1k_aqmk5CTlhxlGfrg4jRSG5RxyX0NB9w?usp=sharing](https://drive.google.com/drive/folders/1k_aqmk5CTlhxlGfrg4jRSG5RxyX0NB9w?usp=sharing).
+7. Download the data used in _SpaecPhish_, including the _DeltaPhish_ dataset, using this link: [https://drive.google.com/drive/folders/1k_aqmk5CTlhxlGfrg4jRSG5RxyX0NB9w?usp=sharing](https://drive.google.com/drive/folders/1k_aqmk5CTlhxlGfrg4jRSG5RxyX0NB9w?usp=sharing).
 The password is `yy123`.

 8. Set the `data_base_path` and `models_path` configuration variables in the `run_experiments.py` file according to your environment.
-They should point to the dataset used in _SpacePhish_ and the folder with the trained ML models, respectively.
+They should point to the _DeltaPhish_ dataset and the folder with the trained models, respectively.

 9. At this point you are ready to run the HTML adversarial attacks against the pre-trained models:
 `python run_experiments.py`.